dxxmsdxy/onchain-canon/README.md

     },
     "v": {
       "type": "string",
-      "description": "Version of the OC standard this inscription adheres to."
+      "description": "Optional specified version of the OC standard this inscription adheres to."
     }
   },
   "additionalProperties": false